blom/puppet-couchbase/README.md

 * `service_enable`: The `enable` passed to `service` (default: `true`).
 * `service_ensure`: The `ensure` passed to `service` (default: `undef`).

-The repositories for Couchbase server is
-[a work in progress](http://www.couchbase.com/issues/browse/MB-6972) and `couchbase::server` is considered experimental.
+The repositories for Couchbase server is currently (2013-04-24) [a work in progress](http://www.couchbase.com/issues/browse/MB-6972) and `couchbase::server` is considered experimental.